Workshop on AI and Economics

 Wednesday Afternoon: Arthur's Seat

-After the last contributed talk on Wednesday, we plan to walk up Arthur's Seat, an ancient volcano right in the middle of the city with spectacular views over Edinburgh and the Firth of Forth.
-It's a straightforward walk but steep in places — wear shoes with good grip, and bring a waterproof layer.
+After the last contributed talk on Wednesday, we walked up Arthur's Seat, an ancient volcano in the middle of the city with spectacular views over Edinburgh and the Firth of Forth.
 Self-guided route options.

 Wednesday Evening: Ceilidh

 A ceilidh (pronounced KAY-lee) is a traditional Scottish social dance with live folk music.
-The dances are called out as you go, so no experience whatsoever is needed.
-It is extremely fun, high energy, and one of those things that sounds slightly alarming until you're actually doing it, at which point it becomes the highlight of the trip.
-Come along.
+The dances are called out as you go, so no experience is needed.

 Food & Drink